casper-network/docs-archive/dapp/references/index.rst

 References
 ==========

-The following reference documentation provides information so that you can develop your smart contracts using, included but not limited to, our CasperLabs APIs, Specifications, Design Documentation, Mathematical Papers,
-Whitepapers
+The CasperLabs dApp development kit includes the following reference libraries for Rust and Assembly script with contract examples for you to quickly get started developing on our platform.

 .. toctree::